yowls/dotfiles/.config/herbstluftwm/README.md

 * open terminal in 1st workspace

 ### Startup programs
-**File name: "startup"**
+**File name: "startup.sh"**

-Set the principal programs that will initialize on login.<br>
+Sets the programs that start on login.<br>
-Some of them are deamons, otros son programas como el browser.
+Some of them are deamons, others are programs like the browser,compositor,etc.
-Si quieres que añadir un programa, pon **"run"** al principo de la linea, ya que se verifica si no esta corriendo, entonces se inicia.
-Esto se define en la funcion run.
+If you want to add a program, put **"run"** at the beginning of the line, because it is verified that it is not running.
+This is defined in the same function run.
-De lo contrario, si tienes por ejemplo el terminal abierto y recargas, te va a volver a cargar el programa como si estuviese iniciando.
+Otherwise, if you have, for example, the terminal open and reloads, it will spawn again as if it were starting.

 ### Panel
 **File name: "PbThemes/polybar.ini"**

 Set the config for the panel, but **not for launch it explicitly**.<br>
 In this case, i use polybar as panel, so herbstluft call this file to set the config.<br>
-The call is produced in [startup file]*linea donde se llama*<br>
+The call is produced in [here](https://github.com/yowls/dotfiles/blob/debian/.config/herbstluftwm/autostart#L29)<br>
-*For more information enter in the [PbThemes folder]*
+*For more information enter in the* [Polybar Themes Folder](https://github.com/yowls/dotfiles/tree/debian/.config/herbstluftwm/PbThemes)

-Puedes no usar Polybar, y usar la barra que quieras, como dzen,tint2,etc. Solo tienes que borrar [esta linea]*linea donde se llama* y reemplazarla por el programas que elijas
+You can not use Polybar, and use the bar you want, such as dzen2,tint2, etc. Just delete [This Line](https://github.com/yowls/dotfiles/blob/debian/.config/herbstluftwm/autostart#L55) and replace it with the program of your choice.

 ## To Do
 Things that one day gonna make